 The SWTT Consortium has up to thirty-five trainees across the three subject areas and the close-knit structure ensures students receive excellent support throughout the programme.

 During the 40 week programme students spend 75% of their training based in two partner schools.
-Trainees' teaching skills are carefully developed and monitored by Mentors and Professional Tutors in each school and supported by the Subject Course Tutors and other staff based at West Exe Technology College.
+Trainees' teaching skills are carefully developed and monitored by Mentors and Professional Tutors in each school and supported by the Subject Course Tutors and other staff based at West Exe School.

 The training programme is designed to help develop general and subject specific teaching skills.
 Trainees have excellent opportunities for using Information Communication Technology to support their studies and teaching and are issued with a loaner laptop.

-Assessment of the programme includes the completion of a Qualifying to Teach Evidence Log, to meet the Secretary of State's Standards for the Award of Qualified Teacher Status, along with three 3,500 word written assignments leading to either Post Graduate Award (60 Masters Credits) or Professional Graduate Award.
+Assessment of the programme includes the completion of a Qualifying to Teach Evidence Log, to meet the Secretary of State's Standards for the Award of Qualified Teacher Status, along with three written assignments totalling 11,000 words leading to either Post Graduate Award (60 Masters Credits) or Professional Graduate Award.

 All trainee teachers have to pass the NCTL Skills Tests in Numeracy and Literacy.